-The Chief Executive of Biosecurity Australia announced the formal commencement of the IRA on 30 September 2008 to be conducted according to the 2007 IRA Handbook using a non-regulated pathway.
-This approach includes the release of this draft IRA report for 60 days public comment.
+The Chief Executive of Biosecurity Australia announced the formal commencement of the IRA on 30 September 2008 to be conducted according to the IRA Handbook 2007 using a non-regulated pathway.
+The draft IRA report was released for 60 days public comment on 30 November 2009.

-The draft IRA report for horses from approved countries was developed by Biosecurity Australia with the assistance of technical and scientific experts.
-An Expert Panel has assisted in the development of this draft IRA report.
+The IRA report for horses from approved countries was developed by Biosecurity Australia with the assistance of technical and scientific experts, including an Expert Panel.
 This report provides an assessment of the risks of introduction and spread of potential disease agents associated with the importation of horses from approved countries and, where appropriate, recommends risk management measures in accordance with Australia's conservative approach to quarantine.